The Gurgly Magic of Bubble Tubes - What’s your favourite bubble tube story?

 I was lucky enough to obtain a grant from the RNIB to set up a Sensory Room, and my favourite piece of equipment in that resource was an Interactive Bubble Tube.
 It was the multi-sensory nature of the bubble tube that appealed to me, and that engaged many of the children – light, colour, vibration, moving bubbles and a bubbly noise, and easily controlled by the children using switches.

 A memorable activity from those days was a sensory drama.
 The sensory room became a woodland environment for ‘A Walk in The Woods’.
-The bubble tube was a gurgling stream, complete with a
+The bubble tube was a gurgling stream, complete with a tray of water

 Our web site is changing by the hour.
 We are working on adding more than 300 products at least 150 unique to Spacekraft .
 There are lots of products to use in your Sensory Room from the bigger bubble tubes to hand held sensory products that are great to use in the classroom or in any sensory room for all ages from children to adults.
 We will be also lots of new blogs so watch out for interesting snippets about the history of Sensory Rooms and how they have developed down the years.